Site icon Our Breathing Planet

 Red Wolf Distribution, Habitat, and Ecology

-Even in its heyday, the extraordinary Red Wolf only inhabited a moderate portion of the surface of the earth.
+Even in its heyday, evidence indicates that the extraordinary Red Wolf only inhabited a moderate portion of the surface of the earth.
 The location of that zone of habitation might surprise some of you, though.
-It evolved as native a very limited section of the continent of North America.
+It evolved as indigenous to a very limited section of the continent of North America.

-However, itnow occupies only a tiny fraction of its original territory.
-Due to conservation efforts and reintroduction efforts following its near extinction, its range currently covers five counties and 1.7 million acres (687,965 hectares) in various parts of North Carolina.
+However, this natural marvel now occupies only a tiny fraction of its original territory.
+Due to concerted conservation efforts and reintroduction efforts following its near extinction, its range currently covers five counties and 1.7 million acres (687,965 hectares) in parts of North Carolina.

-In this wonder, Nature created an animal displaying an impressive degree of flexibility regarding its choice of habitat.
+In this wonder, Nature and the evolutionary process created an animal displaying an impressive degree of flexibility regarding its choice of habitat.
 Prior to the decimation of its numbers, this marvel thus appeared in a wide range of ecosystems.
 It seemed to thrive equally well in all of them.

-Historically, however, it mostly inhabited the diverse array of habitats common to this region of the continen.
+Historically, however, the splendid animal mostly inhabited the diverse array of habitats common to this region of the continen.
 These largely included forests, swamps, coastal prairies, and marshes.
-It was particularly associated with bottomland hardwood forests and coastal marshes.
+It was also particularly associated with bottomland hardwood forests and even coastal marshes.

-Like others of its kind, the captivating Red Wolf evolved as a pure carnivore.
-It prefers to actively hunt its prey, which typically consists of small-to-medium animals.
+Like others of its many kindred, the captivating Red Wolf evolved as a pure carnivore in nature.
+It usually prefers to actively hunt its prey, which typically consists of small-to-medium animals.
 This usually includes white-tailed deer, raccoons, rabbits, rodents, and occasionally birds and reptiles.

 Yet, it’s also known to opportunistically consume carrion on occasion.
-In all activities, it’s typically nocturnal or crepuscular, meaning it’s most active during dawn and dusk.
-It’s a social animal, living in family groups consisting of a breeding pair and their offspring.
+In all of its varied activities, it’s typically either nocturnal or crepuscular, meaning it’s most active during dawn and dusk.
+It’s a highly social animal, living in family groups consisting of a breeding pair and their offspring.

-Breeding typically occurs between January and March, with the female giving birth to a litter of pups after a gestation period of around 60 days.
-The species exhibits cooperative breeding behavior, with other pack members assisting in raising and provisioning the pups.
+Breeding typically occurs between the months of January and March, with the female giving birth to a litter of pups after a gestation period of about 60 days.
+The interesting species exhibits cooperative breeding behavior, with other pack members assisting in raising and provisioning the pups.

 Species Sharing Its Range

-Check out our other articles on 9 of the Weirdest Animals on Earth, Texas Blind Salamander, Perito Moreno Glacier, Southern Stingray, Common Water Hyacinth, Black Mamba
+Check out our other articles on 9 of the Weirdest Animals on Earth, Maned Wolf, Texas Blind Salamander, Perito Moreno Glacier, Southern Stingray, Common Water Hyacinth, Black Mamba

 Exit mobile version